petrvanblokland/DesignDesignSpace/Site.md

 * Or program the manual in PageBot;
 * Simulate a graphic design studio;
 * Design a Design Game and run it;
 * Fill a Moleskine with 100 sketch pages.
-Then select the best.
+Then select and present the best.

 <a name="oneSeason"></a>
 ### What can you do in 1 season?